Nickrader/SC2AutoObserver/README.md

 # Sc2AutoObserver

+## Known Issues:
+Seems to be having problems (crashing) with replays from prior 'versions' of Starcraft II client.
+9/29/2023

 ## About
 Starcraft 2 replays auto observer inspired by the [SSCAIT-ObserverModule](https://github.com/Plankton555/SSCAIT-ObserverModule).
 The Sc2AutoObserver is used to view replays on the [SC2 AI Arena 24/7 livestream](https://www.twitch.tv/aiarenastream)